JonathanLieberman/Laplace/README.md

 Sample Julia code to generate a .gif showing heat dispersion in a single dimension

 # Quickstart
+1. Download and install `ffmpeg`
-1. Install `DifferentialEquations`, `Plots`, and `LinearAlgebra`
+2. Install `DifferentialEquations`, `Plots`, and `LinearAlgebra`
-2. Open Julia and change to the appropriate directory
+3. Open Julia and change to the appropriate directory
-3. Run `HeatEqn.jl`
+4. Run `HeatEqn.jl`

 # Background
 Temperature follows a famous partial differential equation called Laplace's Equation.
 Laplace's equation can be simulated using finite element modelling and linear algebra.